TomasHubelbauer/spotify-slack-status/README.md

 do
   echo "Stamp:"
   date -Iseconds

+  # Bail if Slack status is already set and is not `:headphones:`
+  EMOJI=$(curl -H "Authorization: Bearer $TOKEN" --no-progress-meter https://slack.com/api/users.profile.get | jq --raw-output '.profile.status_emoji')
+  if [ -n "$EMOJI" ];
+  then
+    if [ "$EMOJI" != ":headphones:" ];
+    then
+      echo "Slack status is $EMOJI, not :headphones: or empty, waiting a minute…" sleep 60
+      continue
+    fi
+  fi

   RUNNING=$(pgrep -lf Spotify)
   # Bail if Spotify is not running to prevent `osascript` from launching it